 明日、雨が降るかねえ。

-I wonder if it will rain tomorrow.
+I wonder if it'll rain tomorrow.

 あいつが本当に来るかね。

-I doubt whether he'll actually come.
+I doubt he'll actually come.